 Jaci McDole

-Jaci McDole is a senior policy analyst covering intellectual property (IP) and innovation policy at the Information Technology and Innovation Foundation (ITIF).
-She focuses on IP and its correlations to global innovation and trade.
-McDole holds a double BA in Music Business and Radio-Television with a minor in Marketing, an MS in Education, and a JD with a specialization in intellectual property (Southern Illinois University Carbondale).
+Jaci McDole was a former senior policy analyst covering intellectual property (IP) and innovation policy at the Information Technology and Innovation Foundation (ITIF).
+She focused on IP and its correlations to global innovation and trade.
+McDole holds a double B.A. in Music Business and Radio-Television with a minor in Marketing, an MS in Education, and a J.D. with a specialization in intellectual property (Southern Illinois University Carbondale).

 Recent Publications